rcazzara/seldovia/_people/Logger_Jack_Hopkins_Plumas_County.md

 the three toes off, and my sense of balance is not as good as before the accident.
 It takes me longer now to do the same job, and as a result, I do not turn out the same amount of logs.
-In comparing my work with that of others working with me, I can cut three trees to the other’s four trees.
+In comparing my work with that of others working with me, I can cut three trees to the otherâ€™s four trees.

 "I notice that I tire more easily than before, which may also account